Stability is everything and more

-This article will help you fix instability issues so you can live stream events without worrying about system failures.
+The article helps you fix instability issues so you can live stream events without worrying unnecessarily about system crashes on your live encoder.
 Live streaming uses a lot of system resources and it is therefore crucial that you have stress-tested your livestreaming encoder thoroughly.
-Copenhagen Streaming's tips for a stable live encoder can be used regardless of whether you use Wirecast, vMix, OBS or hardware with solutions from Digital Rapids, Imagine Communication or ATEME.
-To fully benefit fron this article, it can be a good idea to team up with a tech savvy friend.
+Copenhagen Streaming's tips for a stable live encoder can be used whether you use Wirecast, vMix, OBS, or hardware integrated with solutions from Digital Rapids, Imagine Communication or ATEME.
+To fully benefit from the article, it would be beneficial to ally with an IT-savvy colleague or friend.

-In the previous article "How to test encoder stability" we looked at how to identify instability issues on a live encoder running Wirecast or similar encoding software.
-In this follow-up post, we look at how to use the errors to identify the underlying issues and how to fix them.
+In the previous article "How to test encoder stability" we looked at how to identify problems with instability on a live encoder running Wirecast or similar encoding software.
+In this follow-up post, we look at how to use the errors to identify the underlying problems and how to overcome them.

 We start with errors reported in Memtest86.
-If you are presented with red lines with address errors in your MemTest86, your RAM is either configured incorrectly or one or more modules are defective.
+If your MemTest86 presents you with red lines with address errors, then your RAM is either configured incorrectly or one or more modules are defective.
 You can change the RAM settings in the system BIOS/UEFI.
-You should also check if the RAM in your system is compatible with the motherboard.
+You should also check if the RAMs in the system are compatible with the motherboard.
 Most manufacturers have a Qualified Vendor List (QVL) that you can use as a reference.

-When you stress test using Prime95 you may encounter error messages like these:
+When you stress-test in Prime95 you may encounter error messages like these:

 "rounding was 0.5 less than 0.4"